kaushik0911/epidemic-simulator/README.md

-# Welcome to Epidemic Simulator App
+# Welcome to the Epidemic Simulator App

-This application is a simple program that simulate disease spread within the community according to following properties,
+This application is a simple program that simulates disease spread within the community according to the following properties,

 1. Population size(number of humans).
 2. Percentage (0-100) of the population to initially infect.